 - vomiting blood

 Any noticeable, marked changes in behavior accompanied by lethargy are often cause for concern.
 Seek immediate medical attention if you experience thoughts of harming yourself along with lethargy.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 You may also want to make an appointment at your doctor’s office if you experience any of these symptoms alongside lethargy: